 - When habits or substances negatively impact your life.
 Is your drinking interfering with your ability to do your job?
 Are your credit card bills mounting because you can't stop yourself from buying unnecessary "necessities?"
 Is your partner complaining that they never see you due to overwork?
 Do you spend much of the day thinking about food, eating or weight?
 When habits or substances make you feel out of control, it can be time to seek professional help.
 Psychotherapy can compliment specific recovery programs or can be useful as the primary means of exploring and changing the ways we use behaviors and substances to soothe, regulate or maintain a sense of self.

 - When you are moving through an important life transition.
 Have you recently become married or divorced?
-Have you moved to a or completed a major career change?
+Have you moved to or completed a major career change?
 Are you a new parent or a new "empty nester?"
-Have you recently undergone a major surgery, medical procedure or just found out you have a major illness?
-Significant life changes challenge our old identities and calls into question assumed roles, rules, responsibilities and relationships.
+Have you recently undergone a major surgery, or medical procedure or just found out you have a major illness?
+Significant life changes challenge our old identities and call into question assumed roles, rules, responsibilities, and relationships.
 Psychotherapy can be one way to take stock of our lives and to clarify what we want during these new phases of our development.

 - When an important relationship is in trouble.
 Close, intimate relationships are the places where we learn the most about ourselves.
 They have the ability to bring out the very best and worst in us and our partners.
 If your relationship with your spouse, partner, child or family is a repeated source of pain, consider consulting a therapist.
 Often an objective third party trained in relationship dynamics can point out problematic patterns in communication, habits of criticism, attack, defensiveness or withdrawal and help a couple reconnect with what they value in each other.